jcanepa/cs362-coad-resources/README.md

 rvm list
 ```

-Ensure you have `mimemagic` installed on your environment, version 0.3.10.
+Depending on your environment, you may need to ensure you have `mimemagic` installed on your environment, version 0.3.10.

 Install the dependencies: